 Gardens and Walls

-The garden consists of about half an acre of land surrounded by a 16th Century wall, which is listed Grade II by English Heritage.
+The garden consists of about half an acre of land surrounded by a 16th Century wall, which is listed Grade II by Historic England.
 It’s located within the Welsh Row Conservation area.
 The garden was part of the site of Townsend House, which was situated to its west.
 The house, along with the wall, was built in the 1580s by the Wilbraham family.
 When built, unlike today, the site of the house and garden probably wasn’t surrounded by other buildings.
 Once the family moved out, the house gradually fell into disrepair, and the site had many uses.
 For the last fifteen years or so, the Walled Garden has been owned by a series of property developers, but so far no building has started.
 The NWGS believes there’s still an opportunity to save the garden and walls.

 Find out more via links from the Additional Information page.